xrdocs/telemetry/_tutorials/telemetry-stack-update-qos-interface-statistics-example.md

 The variables are then used in the queries to filter the result.
 For example this is how to filter for a specific device using the value of the **${device}** variable. `|> filter(fn: (r) => r["source"] == "${device}")`

+# Conclusion

+Hopefully, this case was practical enough for you to get started with Telemetry.
+Retrieving telemetry data does not always work on the first try, but with some understanding of the telemetry stack and with a few tweaks, it can work like a charm.